Methallylescaline: Pharmacodynamics

+Methallylescaline acts as a potent agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors, among other actions.
+It was inactive serotonin 5-HT_{2B} receptor agonist in one study, but was a potent agonist in another study.
+The drug is also a potent agonist of the serotonin 5-HT_{1} receptors and of the serotonin 5-HT_{5A} receptor, as well as an agonist of the dopamine D_{3} receptor.
+The comprehensive receptor interactions of methallylescaline have been studied.

+The drug produces the head-twitch response (HTR), a behavioral proxy of psychedelic effects, in rodents.
+Surprisingly, the HTR induced by methallylescaline was blocked by the selective serotonin 5-HT_{2C} receptor antagonist SB-242084 but not by the serotonin 5-HT_{2A} receptor antagonist ketanserin.

+In addition to its psychedelic-like effects, methallylescaline produces hyperlocomotion (a stimulant-like effect), conditioned place preference (CPP; a rewarding effect), and modest self-administration (a reinforcing effect) in rodents, among other effects.

+Methallylescaline, along with BOD and DOI, has been reported to produce serotonergic neurotoxicity in rodents at high doses given repeatedly.
+Other psychedelics have also been found to produce neurotoxicity in preclinical research.

+Pharmacokinetics

+The metabolism of methallylescaline has been studied.

 Chemistry

 Methallylescaline, also known as 4-methylallyloxy-3,5-dimethoxyphenethylamine, is a substituted phenethylamine and scaline.
 It is a synthetic derivative of mescaline (3,4,5-trimethoxyphenethylamine) with a methallyloxy group instead of methoxy group at the 4 position.

 Synthesis

 The chemical synthesis of methallylescaline has been described.

 Analogues

-Analogues of methallylescaline include mescaline, escaline, allylescaline, and cyclopropylmescaline, among others.
+Analogues of methallylescaline include mescaline, escaline, allylescaline, propynyl, and cyclopropylmescaline, among others.
+Some other analogues include 3C-MAL, 2C-T-3, 2C-O-3, and MMALM.

 History

 Methallylescaline was first described in the literature by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
 It was first tried by Shulgin in 1981 and its hallucinogenic effects were discovered by him in 1982.
 The drug has an entry in PiHKAL, but not in Shulgin's 2011 book The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds.
 It was encountered as a novel designer drug in Europe by 2013.
 Methallylescaline's pharmacology was described by Matthias Liechti and Daniel Trachsel and colleagues in 2021.
+Discussion of methallylescaline online began increasing in late 2023.